PieAreSquared11/Tomahawks-and-Throwing-Knives/README.md

 ## Installation

-- Navigate to the Content Section as you open Minetest.
+- Navigate to the Content Section as you open Luanti.
 Press "Browse Online Content" and Search for "Tomahawks and Throwing Knives."
-Press "Install" (the plus button) and your done!
+Press "Install" and your done!
 - Or you can download the mod folder here and place it in your Minetest mods folder.